Value of Traditional Books in Early Literacy

 • Traditional books do not require batteries, software updates, etc.

-• Traditional books are read without the distractions that come with online reading, such as advertisements, music or screen prompts.
+• Traditional books are free of the distractions that come with online reading, such as advertisements, music or screen prompts.

 • Printed materials such as activity books and coloring books initiate practice of fine motor skills involving pencils, crayons, erasers, or stickers.